FriendsOfSymfony/FOSCKEditorBundle/docs/usage/ckeditor.rst

 The CKEditor source is not shipped with the bundle due to license restriction (GPL, LGPL and MPL) whereas the bundle relies on the MIT one which are not compatible together.
-To install CKEditor source, you can use the Composer script via the built-in Symfony command.
+To install CKEditor source, you can use the built-in Symfony command.

 Composer Script
 ---------------